 How many months has it been?
 How many years?

-It was something that had been talked about, over and over again until it too faded into obscurity.
-Where now it seemed to no longer relevant to the remaining people.
-Not that it mattered anymore.
+It was something that had been talked about, over and over again until it faded into obscurity.
+Where now it seemed to be no longer relevant to the remaining people who merely wished to survive.
+Words of hearsay and remnants of a now dead history.

 The year was 2052, or was it more then that?

 Reina merely went day by day as best she could.
 The salt slipping through her fingers like sand on a beach before she stood and wiped her gloved hands off of her pants before readjusting her mask.
-The winds howled lowly, in the distance were buildings of a city, one abandoned since the outbreak cut a path through China, infecting thousands upon millions with WCS since then.
+The winds howled lowly, behind her were buildings of a city, one of many abandoned since the outbreak cut a path through it like so many others before it, infecting thousands upon millions with WCS all those years ago.

 With many of the major cities abandoned due to fear of infection, yet for her there was nothing to fear.
 She dealt with it once, and now it was nothing.

-Reina walked through the ruins of this one particular city a portion of it being long abandoned while another towering wall had been erected in the hopes for people to remain safe.
-She had never seen what was behind these other towering walls but for all she knew it could have very well meant the eventual same fate as the one that had been erected in Japan many years ago.
-The sounds of her footsteps echo as she walks the metal pipe she carries in her left hand as both a weapon and walking stick.
+Reina walked through the ruins of this one particular city a portion of it being long abandoned while in the distance, high in the sky she could make the outline of a towering wall had been erected in the hopes for people of this city to remain safe.
+Cutting them off from the rest of the world.
+Or so she could only assume.
+She had never seen what was beyond these towering walls but for all she knew it could have very well meant the eventual fate that fell to the rest of them, or that it might have already happened only that no one knew.
+The sounds of her footsteps echo as she walked through the empty streets, the metal pipe she carries in her left hand as both a weapon and walking stick.
 Blue eyes shifting from behind her goggles as she looks above and ahead as the salt continued to drift down.
 Wary of what might be lurking within the crumbling buildings of old.

-Over time she had seen people reform civilization outside the walls, creating towns and villages only for it to collapse at the hands of those who were apart of Legion, those who had formed a pact with whatever brought the WCS into the world.
-And many years after showed the appearance of black shadow creatures simply known as Shades.
+Over time she had seen people reform civilization outside the walls, creating towns and villages only for it to collapse at the hands of those who were apart of Legion.
+Those who had formed a pact with whatever brought the WCS into the world.
+And yet what felt like not much time after began the appearance of black shadow creatures simply known as Shades to the normal populous.
 She found herself rather confused by this, where had they come from?
-What were they?
+What were they exactly?

 These questions however would go unanswered for Reina would often avoid going to these still thriving towns and villages unless she could help it and would often take on odd jobs.
 Much like now.

 Though she found that some of these Shades seemed to be relatively harmless, at least the smaller ones.
-But when it came to people who Reina would do her best to avoid those who were possessed by something known as Legion.
+But when it came to people infected with the sickness, Reina would do her best to avoid those who were possessed by Legion.
 The red eyes being the strong indicator of this.

 That was something that caused her to be wary most if not all the time.
-Though she was more then capable of handling herself when it came to deal with those who were infected or even strange creatures that looked almost like that of the other Shades only seemed to have more monstrous forms.
+Though she was more then capable of handling herself when it came to deal with those who were infected, Reina rather preferred not running into them at all if possible.

-Thankfully as of now, there were none in the current area, it was something she was told by a villager from a not too distant small town that would pay her for collecting things at this person needed but was too scared to venture into the abandoned city.
+Thankfully as of now, there were none in the current area, it was something she was told by a villager from a not too distant small town that would pay her for collecting things that this person needed but was too scared to venture into the abandoned city themselves.

 Heading into one of the buildings and up several floors Reina founded what she needed.
 It was several cans of food, there were a number of them here, more then enough for what that person needed.
 And even for herself.

 She paused when hearing something off in the distance.
-Lifting up her goggles she watched as something was shot up into the sky, a stream of smoke left a trail of what was heading up in the sky, Reina frowned wondering what that could have been.
-But those thoughts fell short when she heard something from below the other floors.
+Lifting up her goggles she watched as something was shot up into the sky, a stream of smoke left a trail of what was heading up towards a faintly visible moon, Reina frowned wondering what that could have been.
+But those thoughts fell short when she heard something from below.

-Quickly she put her goggles back on, tightened her hood, and grabbed several more cans before heading down the decerped stairs.
+Quickly she put her goggles back on, tightened her hood, and grabbed several more cans before heading down the decaying stairs.

 It was a familiar sound that she knew well be now.
 Grasping the pipe tightly in her hands she kept her back to the wall, eyes surveying the room keeping an eye out for those that would attack her.